Quantum neural networks with multi-qubit potentials: Results

 where

-and $|\Psi\rangle = \hat{U}(x,f) |0\rangle$ is the solution to the Schr\"{o}dinger equation driven by the Hamiltonian~(\ref{H}) with $\hat{x}= w_1 \hat{\sigma}_1^z + w_2 \hat{\sigma}_2^z -b $.
+and $|\Psi\rangle = \hat{U}(\hat{x},f) |0\rangle$ is the solution to the Schr\"{o}dinger equation driven by the Hamiltonian~(\ref{H}) with $\hat{x}= w_1 \hat{\sigma}_1^z + w_2 \hat{\sigma}_2^z +b $.
 In the previous equations we can see that weights and bias are obtained in the same way as their classical counterparts.
-For that, one has to compare Eq.~(\ref{weights-classical}) with Eqs.~(\ref{weights-quantum}) and (\ref{partial-part}) provided that $\frac{\partial x}{\partial w_i}=\hat\sigma_j^z \rightarrow s_j$.
+For that, one has to compare Eq.~(\ref{weights-classical}) with Eqs.~(\ref{weights-quantum}) and (\ref{partial-part}) provided that $\frac{\partial x}{\partial w_i}=\hat\sigma_i^z \rightarrow s_i$.
 This indicates that a single quantum perceptron with two-qubit interactions and the basis states $|00\rangle$, $|01\rangle$, $|10\rangle$, $|11\rangle$ as input is equivalent to a classical perceptron.

 In order to implement the XOR gate with this quantum perceptron, one would need to perform two adiabatic passages with different controls $\Omega(t)$, as well as to use different neural potentials in each passage by appropriately changing the weights and biases~\cite{Torrontegui19}.
 Equivalently, one could also do the XOR gate by including one hidden layer with two additional quantum neurons and the application of a single $\Omega(t)$.
 It is worth mentioning that Eq. (\ref{partial-part}) holds only for a quantum perceptron instead of a QNN with hidden layers.
-If a QNN has more layers, one only needs to measure the output qubit value $P(x_j) = \frac{1}{2} (1+\langle\Psi| \hat\sigma^z_j|\Psi\rangle)$ instead of the intermediate ones, i.e., $|\Psi\rangle = \hat{U}_{\textrm{tot}} |0\rangle$ with $\hat{U}_{\textrm{tot}} = \Pi_{j=1}^M \hat{U}_j$ where $M$ is the total number of quantum perceptrons in QNN.
-Otherwise, shot noise is introduced by measuring the neurons in the hidden layer.
+If a QNN has more layers, one only needs to measure the output qubit value